 Parliament is the supreme law-making body, and courts have a complementary role to parliament in making laws.
 Courts can make laws through the doctrine of precedent and through statutory interpretation when determining cases.
 Students investigate factors that affect the ability of parliament and courts to make law.
 They examine the relationship between parliament and courts in law-making and consider the capacity of both institutions to respond to the need for law reform.

-A final study score is determined by: Unit 3 school-assessed coursework 25% Unit 4 school-assessed coursework 25% Units 3&4 end of year examination 50%
+A final study score is determined by:

+Unit 3 school-assessed coursework 25%

+Unit 4 school-assessed coursework 25%

+Units 3&4 end of year examination 50%

-Further information on the study design can be found at: VCE Legal Studies 2018-2023
+VCE Legal Studies 2018-2023